TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/020 Add Todo Page.md

 </div>
 ```

-Page directive first, then importing namespaces, and we inject both `IUserService` and `ITodoService`.
+Page directive first, then importing namespaces, and we inject both `IUserService`, `ITodoService`, and the `NavigationManager`.

 Everything is wrapped in a `<div>`, we will make it card-ish, like we did with the create User page.

 Then we have the if-else if-else.
-It is similar to the ViewUsers page, same purpose.
+It is similar to the ViewUsers page, same purpose.\
 If there are Users, the input elements are displayed.\
-There is a header, `<h3>` and then a `<div>` containing a simple text input field.
-The value of which is bound to the field variable `todoTitle`.
+There is a header, `<h3>` and then a `<div>` containing a simple text input field, the value of which is bound to the field variable `todoTitle`.\
 This time, we just use the default @bind, but don't specify an event.
-This means the value of todoTitle will be updated, when the input field is de-focused, i.e. you press enter, or click outside of it.\
+This means the value of todoTitle will be updated, when the input field is de-focused, i.e. you press enter, or click outside of it.

 Then the next div to hold a drop down menu.
 In HTML that is a `<select>`.
 Here we bind the value of what is selected to the field `selectedUserId`.\
 We use a `@foreach` to generate all the options in the `<select>` tag.
-The value="@user.Id" specifies what will be pushed to the field variable `selectedUserId.
+The `value="@user.Id"` in _line 31_ specifies what will be pushed to the field variable `selectedUserId`.
 The `@user.UserName` is what will be displayed.\
 I have included a "dummy option", called "Choose" before the for-loop, just so that you have to make an active choice.

 In the last div, we have the error message, and the button.

 We could apply the same logic as seen in CreateUser page, where the button is disabled when there is no valid data.
 But here we see a simpler approach, just for some diversity.

+#### Comment
+This simpler approach is not necessarily better.
+In general your UI becomes more user friendly, if you can block a user from doing something, rather than let them attempt something and get an error response.

+So, not being able to click a button, when the input is not correct can be an improvement.
+However, sometimes it may not be clear why a button is disabled.
+So on the other hand, if you leave it enabled, the user can click it and get a message saying what the still need to fill out.\
+You have to help your users, and spend some time figuring out the best way.

 ## Styling
-Create a style-behind for CreateTodo.razor.
+Create a style-behind for `CreateTodo.razor`.
 Insert the following styles (actually just copied from the style of CreateUser.razor.css):

 ```css
 .card {